-- i.
+- h.
+The menu along the bottom of the screen lets you send signals to processes using keystrokes (instead of using the command kill). - i.
+In the terminal not displaying htop, re-run ex2 as follows: - ./ex2 - i.
 Once ex2 reappears in the htop window, use the up and down arrow keys to navigate to highlight it. - ii.
-Press the button that sends a kill signal, and press enter. - iii.
-You should see in the other terminal that ex2 has been terminated! - 5.
+Press the button that sends a kill signal, and press enter. - iii.You should see in the other terminal that ex2 has been terminated! - 5.
 Changing the priority of a process: - As discussed in lecture, the operating system can use several algorithms to schedule time for processes on a CPU. - One algorithm is simply "round robin," giving each process that is running a little time on the CPU and rotating through the list of processes that require time. - Another is by assigning a "priority" to each process and then letting processes with the highest priority run on the CPU before lower priority processes, or perhaps letting them run longer on the CPU. - In Linux you have some control over the priority of your process, this control is called a processes "niceness". - a.
 In one window, keep your "htop" utility running. - b.
 In the other terminal window, start your program ex2. - c.
 Your process should quickly reach 100% CPU time - i.
 But look also at the column labeled: "PRI" and "NI" - ii.
 PRI means priority.
 By default all programs you run from the shell get the priority of "20" in Linux.
 This # can range from 0 to 39.
 A user cannot set this value directly, the kernel assigns this to running processes.
-In the following steps, it will become clearer which priority values mean more execution time: having a higher number or a lower number for priority. - iii.
-NI indicates the "niceness" of a process.
+In the following steps, it will become clearer which priority values mean more execution time: having a higher number or a lower number for priority. - iii.NI indicates the "niceness" of a process.
 By default all programs get a niceness of 0.
 They can range from 0 to 19.
-This is a value a user can set for any process they own. - iv.
-The Priority of a process is calculated by adding 20 + NI - d.
-Next in the terminal where ex2 is running, press the button <ctrl> Z i.
+This is a value a user can set for any process they own.iv.The Priority of a process is calculated by adding 20 + NI - d.
+Next in the terminal where ex2 is running, press the button <ctrl> Z - i.
 Quickly look over to the "htop" window, notice your processes state is changing! ii.
-Its no longer taking up 100% of the CPU.
+It's no longer taking up 100% of the CPU.

-- iii.
-You'll notice its status is now "T" you have manually suspended your process. - iv.
-Now, type the command: bg - v.
+iii.You'll notice its status is now "T" - you have manually suspended your process. iv.Now, type the command: bg v.
 This will start your process back up and run it in the background.
-Notice that because it is now running in the background, you can still type into the terminal .
+Notice that because it is now running in the background, you can still type into the terminal.